 There is a general trend where all new 360° cameras are going towards an auto-stitched output.
 That’s great … not just great, that’s amazing!
 We are thrilled to get rid of all the steps that were needed to create a 360-degree video from separate video streams.
 It was a major pain in any VR producer’s workflow.
 But still, even with the new cameras today, it’s still not as simple as the sellers would like you to believe.
 We are working with several journalists and editors who are testing Viar360 as their publishing platform.
-We were a bit surprised when we discovered that a lot of them still had issues when wanting upload the videos from the camera to be played as an interactive virtual reality stories.
+We were a bit surprised when we discovered that a lot of them still had issues when wanting to upload the videos from the camera to be played as interactive virtual reality stories.
 What saw a lot of them didn’t know how to “auto-stitch” the videos before uploading them to the platform.
-Therefore, we decided to write this blog post explaining this intermediate step for some of their more popular cameras.
+Therefore, we decided to write this blog post explaining this intermediate step of how to stitch 360 video and photo files for some of their more popular cameras.

-Do I need to stitch 360 videos created with Nikon KeyMission 360?
+What do I need to do if I’m using Nikon KeyMission 360?

 How can I create an interactive virtual reality experience from my 360 videos?

-So, let's say that you are a journalist and you recorded and stitched your 360 videos.
-Your goal is to enrich your awesome news article with a virtual reality experience.
-That is easier said than done.
-You need to convert 360 videos into VR videos - how the heck do you do this?
-You have several clips - how do you connect them?
-Do you need to post your work on your company's CMS - how do you add a VR experience to it?
+You have several clips – how do you connect them?
+Do you need to post your work on your company’s LMS – how do you add a VR experience to it?

 Luckily, we designed Viar360 in a way that lets you do all of this without calling up your IT guy.
 Viar360 lets you upload your 360 videos and gets them ready for use in VR.
 The online editor lets you add interactive elements on top of your video layer and connect different videos together into a branched narrative that lets your viewers have an active role in your story.
 Once you are happy with the story you simply click publish and your sharing options will appear.
 You can post a link to your news media’s social channels.
 You can take the iFrame code and embed the story within your online article.
 You can use our SDK to pipe the VR stories into your company’s mobile app.
 The only thing that the viewer then needs to do is to decide if he or she wants to view it in either VR or Panorama mode.